New on ValentinaChirico.com magnetic eyelashes and magnetic eyeliners

 Valentina Chirico wearing magnetic eyelashes and eyeliner.
 Neve Cosmetics Pastello Immortal

 These magnetic eyelashes are probably the funniest and tidiest experience I could ever have with some falsies!
 Once on, these lashes don’t feel stuck and caked to the skin.
-Of course, the magnetic tightness is not perfect but comparably better than a regular glue, which loose grip with body warmth, sweat and the hours.
-I felt more confident, thanks to the simple fact that my lashes weren’t going to fall at the next blink; still, I’m concerned about the extra metals contained in this type of liquid eyeliner.
-However, the many advantages are quite evident with a considerable cut on costs.
-Consider the time and money spent on an average pro eyelash extension session (more than £30 for no-express lashes*), or the little pounds spent on glue and cheap lashes for frequent usages.
-The easiness, the cleanness and the comfort of wearing and using these magnetic lashes win my perplexity and fed my curiosity.
-It’s the ad butterfly effect I’ve been dreaming for ages…
+Of course, the magnetic tightness is not perfect, but comparably better than regular glue, which loses its grip with body warmth, sweat and the hours.
+I felt more confident, thanks to the simple fact that my lashes weren’t going to fall in the next blink; still, I’m concerned about the extra metals contained in this type of liquid eyeliner.

 Your chance to express yourself, any opinion?